shane0/shane0.github.io/docs/zen.md

 The Nature of Mind: Hui-neng discusses the nature of mind and reality, emphasizing the idea that everything is impermanent and constantly changing, and that ultimate reality is beyond the reach of words and concepts.
 He also presents the concept of "store consciousness," which is the accumulation of all experiences and memories that make up an individual's unique perception of reality.

-The Practice of Meditation: Hui-neng emphasizes the importance of meditation and mindfulness as the path to awakening and realization of one's true nature.
+The Practice of Meditation: Hui-neng emphasizes the importance of meditation and MINDFULNESS as the path to awakening and realization of one's true nature.
 He teaches that through the practice of meditation, one can calm the mind, still the fluctuations of thought, and awaken to the nature of mind.

 The Path to Enlightenment: Hui-neng presents a path to enlightenment that emphasizes the importance of direct experience and realization, rather than relying on scriptures or doctrine.
 He teaches that the ultimate goal of Buddhist practice is to awaken to one's true nature and to attain enlightenment.